Partition of India: History, Causes & Effects

 Before the partition, many historians recount an attitude of brotherliness among the Hindus Sikhs and Muslims who lived together peacefully for many tens of decades.
 The partition, however, wrecked both India and Pakistan.

 The celebrations that erupted following the departure of the British came to an abrupt end when people were confronted with the details of the partition.
-Some found themselves at the wrong side of the line.
-The demarcation of Punjab and Bengal led to riots and the killing of some Hindus, Muslims and Sikhs.
+Some found themselves at the wrong side of the line, which in turn raised a lot of tensions.
+For example, the demarcation of Punjab and Bengal led to riots and the killing of some Hindus, Muslims and Sikhs.
 Many incidents of rape, thefts and loss of property were recorded.
-Women were exploited as instruments of power by some Muslim and Hindu sects.
+Women and children were abused and used as instruments of power by some Muslim and Hindu sects.

 Another unpredictable outcome of the Partition was that Pakistan’s population became more religiously homogeneous than had been expected.
 The leaders of the Muslim League had thought that Pakistan would comprise a fairly large number of non-Muslims.
-However, by 1951, the non-Muslims in West Pakistan made up about just 1.6% of the population compared with the 22% in Bangladesh.
+However, by 1951, the non-Muslims in West Pakistan (present-day Pakistan) accounted for about 2% of the population compared with the 22% in East Pakistan (present-day Bangladesh).

-Despite the fact that Pakistan was to become the native land for India’s Muslim minority, some Muslims neither agreed to its creation nor to move there.
-Muslims formed about 10% of independent India and around 10% of the population in 1951.
+Even though Pakistan was to become the native land for India’s Muslim minority, some Muslims neither agreed to its creation nor to move there.
+This is evident in the fact that Muslims formed about 10% of independent India and around 10% of the population in 1951.

-As a result of the higher educational levels among migrants, provinces which recorded a large inflow experienced a 70% rise in agriculture-related jobs.
+As a result of the higher educational levels among migrants, provinces that recorded a large inflow experienced a 70% rise in agriculture-related jobs.

-The governments of the two nations were founded on a note of devastation and ruined economies, without any established system of government.
-A number of their charismatic leaders, most famous among them Mahatma Gandhi, lost their lives due to events following the partition.
-Pakistan later witnessed the independence of Bangladesh in 1971.
+The governments of the two nations were founded on a note of devastation and ruined economies without any established system of government.
+A number of their charismatic leaders, most famous among them Mahatma Gandhi, lost their lives due to major disagreements that emerged after the partition.

-India lent a helping hand when East Pakistan began its war of independence from Pakistan in 1971.
+Pakistan too had its fair share of challenges, as they country had to go through a bitter conflict that ultimately resulted in the independence of East Pakistan in 1971.
+Much to the annoyance of Islamabad, the country’s arch rivals, India, were known for lending a helping hand when East Pakistan began its war of independence.
 With India’s help, East Pakistan gained its independence and became Bangladesh.
-The role India played in the war further put a strain on India-Pakistan relationship.
+The role India played in the war further put a huge strain on India-Pakistan ties.

-Both India and Pakistan have encountered major problems in trying to harbor and rehabilitate refugees whose numbers rose drastically when the two nations went to war regarding Kashmir.
-Subsequent communal feuds caused further migration of relatively few people as late as the 1960s.
+Both India and Pakistan have also encountered major problems in trying to harbor and rehabilitate refugees, whose numbers rose drastically when the two nations went to war regarding Kashmir.
+Subsequent communal feuds have also caused further migration.

 FAQs about the Indian Partition